 1. The most precise way to make conversion is to use converters for a particular centrifuge and a rotor head.
 Companies provide the data.
 Here are the links to a resources online from where you can pick up the model and rotor:

-Science Gateway might have some centrifuges that are not listed above.
+Science Gateway might list some centrifuges that are not found above.

 4. The formula is always good to have in case your internet is down or the above links cease to exist.